tibs/markup-history/markup-history.rst

    A subheading
    ------------
-     **Bold words** and ~italic~ are supported (although ~multiword~italics~ seems to have been an extension). _Underlined_words_ are also supported.
+     **Bold words** and ~italic~ are supported.
+     _Underlined_words_ are also supported.
      `Backquoted words` are not touched.

    > This text will be represented using a monospaced font.

    * This text will have a bullet mark before it.

    ..
-Two dots introduce text that can be ignored, and two dots alone mean
+Two dots introduce text that can be ignored.
-   .. the logical end of text
+   ..
+Two dots alone mean the logical end of text.
    ..

 ----